Significant accounting policies

 ECL allowance reflects unbiased, probability-weighted estimates based on loss expectations resulting from default events over either a maximum 12-month period from the reporting date or the remaining life of a financial instrument.
 The method used to calculate the ECL allowances for Stage 1 and Stage 2 assets are based on the following parameters:

 PD: the Probability of Default is an estimate of the likelihood of default over a given time horizon.
 FMO uses a scorecard model based on quantitative and qualitative indicators to assess current and future clients and determine PDs.
 The output of the scorecard model is mapped to the Moody’s PD master scale based on idealized default rates.
 For accounting purposes a point in time adjustment is made to these PDs using a z-factor approach to account for the business cycle;

 LGD: the Loss Given Default is an estimate of FMO’s loss arising in the case of a default at a given time.
-It is based on the difference between the contractual cash flows due and any future cashflows or collateral that the FMO would expect to receive;
+It is based on the difference between the contractual cash flows due and any future cashflows that the FMO would expect to receive;

 Z-factor: the z-factor is a correction factor to adjust the client PDs for current and expected future conditions.
 The z-factor adjusts the current PD and PD two years into the future.
 GDP growth rates per country from the IMF, both current and forecasted, are used as the macro-economic driver to determine where each country is in the business cycle.
 Client PDs are subsequently adjusted upward or downward based on the country where they are operating.